 What Does Science Center 2.0 Mean?

 Quest will focus more on learning by doing than by reading science facts.
 We’ll encourage open-ended exploration and teamwork, providing opportunities to learn with and from others.

 We’ll make science relevant by connecting it to daily life and by rotating the themes we feature in our exhibits and activities.
 Science Center 2.0 means inviting students and volunteers to assist in developing our interactive exhibits.
-It means amplifying what’s taught in school and encouraging everyone to build a confident growth mindset and take on bigger challenges.
+It means amplifying what’s taught in school and encouraging everyone to build the confidence to take on bigger challenges.
 Quest volunteers will partner with teachers to help meet the Next Generation Science Standards (NGSS) that guide how science practices and principles are taught across the country.